 What makes Alen genuinely different?
 (Hint: The same reasons that earn Alen thousands of 5-star customer reviews) Our personalized purifiers are:

 - Effective – Circulate more clean air throughout your room more quietly than competitors ( up to 2X more).
 Anyone that has had a noisy air purifier knows how important it is to invest in an air system that runs quietly and efficiently 24/7.
-When it’s time to sleep, relax to BreatheSmart’s soothing pink noise frequency, which has been proven to improve sleep.
+When it’s time to sleep, relax to BreatheSmart’s soothing pink noise frequency, which has been proven to improve sleep and noise level.

 - Customizable – Match your air purifier system to your space, taste, and style.
 Choose from a variety of sizes and colors that suit your room.
 All of our air purifiers have replaceable front panels, so you can change your air purifier to match almost any color scheme.
 We can also help you find the right size purifier for your space, to ensure that your air is being purified completely and consistently.

 - Guaranteed for Life – Saving you money.
 Many things aren’t made to last anymore, but we want you to feel 100% comfortable investing in one of our air purifiers.
 Alen offers the industry’s only Forever Guarantee, backed by an expert in-house customer support team, for lifetime peace of mind.